 and effective light management technology in several independent studies at military research

 facilities and major universities.

 Read More on the science behind the GreenLIGHT technology.

 We strongly recommend that wheelhouse units be installed only by authorized installers to ensure that the wheelhouse units are positioned a manner that will be effective and comfortable to the user.
 An authorized installer will also determine the optimal size and placement of fixtures to be used in the locker room, mess, bedroom or other areas which may be used for pre-watch exposure.

-To see a product list of GreenLIGHT fixtures and eyewear Click Here
+To see a product list of GreenLIGHT fixtures Click Here

 The GreenLIGHT System can improve nighttime performance due to its effect on the internal body clock.
 Morning sunlight counteracts the ability of appropriate light exposure at night to align the body clock with the work shift.
 In order to maintain the benefit of the nighttime exposure to GreenLIGHT, exposure to morning sunlight must be minimized.
 Sunnex Biotechnologies has specialized sunglasses for users who run the risk of exposure to morning sunlight.
 This specialized eyewear permits users to carry on normal morning activities and still maintain the benefits of nighttime GreenLIGHT exposure.
 The unique GLS eyewear blocks the opposing effect of morning sunlight while allowing normal activity.